anabelledolhun/0800-FantasticFive-Binder/README.md

   If necessary, we will communicate with the sponsor to provide details on the severity and facts of the issue.
 Should the sponsor bring forth an issue, our team will follow the same process—analyzing the problem, identifying areas of weakness, and collaboratively working toward a swift resolution.
 All efforts will be made to address issues in a timely manner to minimize any disruption to the project’s progress.

-  To maintain accountability and track recurring challenges, all issues will be documented in the issue log (reference the section the issue log is on here).
+  To maintain accountability and track recurring challenges, all issues will be documented in the issue log.
 This log will serve as a record of identified issues, actions taken, and resolutions, ensuring transparency and continuous improvement throughout the project.

 *The Issue log is found in the Appendices (XIV.D)*